-The Target of Evaluation (TOE) is Samsung S3CT9AC/S3CT9AA/S3CT9A7 16-Bit RISC Microcontroller for Smart Cards, Revision 0 with specific IC Dedicated Software.
+The Target of Evaluation (TOE) is Samsung S3CT9P3 16-Bit RISC Microcontroller for Smart Cards, Revision 0 with optional Secure RSA and ECC Library (Version 2.0) including specific IC Dedicated Software, also referred to shortly as S3CT9P3.

-The Target of Evaluation (TOE), the S3CT9AC/S3CT9AA/S3CT9A7 revision 0 microcontroller is a smartcard integrated circuit which is composed of a processing unit, security components, contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
+The Target of Evaluation (TOE), the S3CT9P3 revision 0 microcontroller with optional Secure RSA/ECC Library version 2.0, featuring the TORNADOTM 2MX2 cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components, contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
 The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in the smartcard integrated circuit after being delivered by the IC Manufacturer.
-Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including an AIS31 compliant random number generator.
+Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including optional RSA/ECC asymmetric cryptography library and AIS31 compliant random number generator ([6]).
+The RSA/ECC library further includes the functionality of hash computation.
+The use for keyed hash operations like HMAC or similar security critical operations involving keys and other secrets, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
+However, this functionality is intended to be used for signature generation and verification only.
 All other software is called Smartcard Embedded Software and is not part of the TOE.
-The TOEs S3CT9AC/S3CT9AA/S3CC9A7 are identical in hardware and only its EEPROM memory size is different.
-EEPROM size can be selected by hardware circuit before wafer testing in TEST mode.
-For more details please refere to [9, chapter 1.2.2].

-The TOE is intended to be used in a range of high security applications like banking and finance applications, communication highways Internet access.
+The TOE is intended to be used in a range of high security applications like banking and finance applications, communication highways Internet access and transaction processing), transport and ticketing applications (access control cards) and Governmental cards (ID cards, health cards, driving licenses).
 Several security features independently implemented in hardware or controlled by software will be provided to ensure proper operations and the integrity and confidentiality of stored data.
 This includes measures for memory protection, leakage protection and sensors to allow operations only under specified conditions.